The taxonomy system used for classifying living organisms is called the Linnaean taxonomy system.

 Step-by-Step Solution

-1. Identify the organism’s genus and species names.
-These are typically Latinized and italicized (e.g., Felis catus for domestic cat).
+- Pin down the genus and species names.
+These names are usually Latinized and italicized (e.g., Felis catus for your average house cat).
+They should mirror the organism’s evolutionary relationships based on observable traits and genetic data.

 If This Didn’t Work